 THE RETAILER'S CALENDAR

 The 4-5-4 Calendar is especially suited for use in preparing sales forecasts and operating budgets.
+Each month is a perfect 4 or 5 week period with each week ending on a Saturday.
+Since a large percentage of each weeks sales occur for most retailers on Saturday that is an important consideration for sales planning.
+With the regular calendar January this year may have 5 Saturdays and next year only 4 Saturdays.
 Also, since each month ends on a Saturday you will enjoy the convenience of taking physical inventory counts at week end and not having to either subtract or add sales which preceded or followed the physical count to arrive at a clean cut-off.
 The inventory counts should therefore be more accurate.